PeytonRG/BootstrapToaster/README.md

 In the above snippet, we have set the max toast count to 5, moved the toast container to the bottom right corner of the viewport, locked toasts to dark theme, and disabled elapsed timers on the toasts.

 `Toast.configure()` supports the following parameters:
-`maxToasts`: The maximum number of toasts allowed on the page at once.
+1. `maxToasts`: The maximum number of toasts allowed on the page at once.
-`position`: The toast container's position, defaults to top right.
+1. `position`: The toast container's position, defaults to top right.
 This will not affect small screens in portrait.
-`theme`: The toasts' theme, either light or dark.
+1. `theme`: The toasts' theme, either light or dark.
 If unset, they will follow OS light/dark preference.
-`enableTimers`: Controls whether elapsed time will be displayed in the toast header.
+1. `enableTimers`: Controls whether elapsed time will be displayed in the toast header.

 `position` and `theme` accept the same predefined options as mentioned in their respective sections, while `maxToasts` is an integer value and `enableTimers` is a boolean.
 Each parameter's default value is the same as in their respective helper functions.

-## Deprecated Functions
-With version 2.0, all the v1 functions have been deprecated in favor of a Toast class with static methods.
-This is to make distinguishing bootstrap-toast.js functions from other JavaScript easier.
-The old functions are still around and functions as wrappers for the new static methods, but will generate a console warning with each use.
-They will be removed with version 3.0.
-The deprecated functions are:
-- `configureToasts()`
-- `setMaxToastCount()`
-- `setToastPosition()`
-- `setToastTheme()`
+## Breaking Changes in 5.0.0
+1. This package is now officially named Bootstrap Toaster, and new versions will be published as `bootstrap-toaster` on npm rather than the previous `bootstrap-toast.js`.
+All old versions of the old package will be deprecated on npm.
+1. As of 5.0.0 this package targets Bootstrap 5 rather than 4.
+Version 4.0.0 is planned to backport improvments made in 5.0.0 for Bootstrap 4 users.
+1. To better align with Bootstrap's documentation, all references to "position" have been renamed to placement, so a find and replace will be necessary for the following:
-- `enableToastTimers()`
+   - `TOAST_POSITON` -> `TOAST_PLACEMENT`
-- `toastGenerator()`
+   - `Toast.setPosition` -> `Toast.setPlacement`
+1. When adding many new placement options for toasts, I changed the internal number values of the artificial TOAST_PLACEMENT enum.
+If you were using those rather than their named equivalents, you will likely need to update your code.
+If you used the named values, the above find and replace is all you need to update.

 ## Credits
-Developed by Peyton Gasink, a senior in software engineering in Auburn University's class of 2020 as a COVID-19 quarantine project ❤️
+Developed by Peyton Gasink
+Bachelor of Software Engineering, Auburn University

 ## License
 Licensed under MIT License.
 For more information, refer to the `LICENSE` file within the GitHub repository.